annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 **Reminders** - Advisers can create task reminders (call back the company to take some news, check the recruitment advancement, etc.), and they also have the possibility of adding a reminder inside a note.

+## User Testing

+From our Figma prototype, we have used Maze to lead some user testing.
+We have tested our prototype with 5 different advisers who worked at Pole Emploi, and give them instructions.
+We tested 3 scenarios:

+* Mission 1 - How to find the most urgent job offers to work on (so check if the Inbox feature's efficiency)
+* Mission 2 - How to add an applicant to a job offer
+* Mission 3 - How to add a reminder to a job offer

+We compared testers' paths with expected paths and analysed results we had after the tests.

+\[inbox heatmap\]

+One feature we wanted to test was the inbox.
+We discovered that a little more than half of the testers stayed in the inbox whereas the others went to the "job offers" page.

+\[add applicant paths map\]

+To add an applicant to a job offer, 2 testers didn't use the filters to search for partial-time job applicants and directly clicked on some applicants' profiles to check the desired contracted type.

+\[reminder heatmap\]

+Through the test results, we realised that finding the reminder feature was not as obvious as we expected.
+Some testers didn't go directly to the "planning" tab, they sometimes looked at the "activity" tab in the sidebar.

 ## Feedbacks

-One adviser came to the design school.
-Her feedback was very positive:
+In addition to the tests, we asked advisers some general feedbacks about our solution:

-* She found our interfaces generally readable and relevant
+* They found our interfaces generally readable and relevant
-* She was attracted by the kanban view for managing applicants in the recruitment process
+* They were attracted by the kanban view for managing applicants in the recruitment process
-* She found the planning tab very relevant and would have liked emails to be added there
+* They found the planning tab very relevant and would have liked emails to be added there

 ## In a nutshell